Constraint-based graph network simulator: Results

 We demonstrate that our model's key differences from Neural Projections~\citep{neural_projections} provide substantial improvements in performance.
 We provide ablations of our \constraintmodel-GD for each of these differences (conditioning on past states, using GNNs, using gradient descent), as summarized in Table~\ref{tab:model_definitions}.
-Figure~\ref{fig:model_ablations_yang} shows that \constraintmodel-GD has several orders of magnitude lower rollout error compared to Neural Projection, and each of our ablations towards Neural Projection had higher error than \constraintmodel-GD.
-Parameterising the constraint function with a GNN instead of an MLP yields the largest improvement on all datasets, particularly on \dataset{Rope}.
+Figure~\ref{fig:model_ablations_yang} shows that \constraintmodel-GD has several orders of magnitude lower rollout error compared to Neural Projection.
+Each of our ablations towards Neural Projection had higher error than \constraintmodel-GD.
+Parameterising the constraint with a GNN instead of an MLP yields the largest improvement on all datasets, particularly on \dataset{Rope}.

 We found that FP-based models were difficult to train.
-Notice that the FP models (\textbf{\constraintmodel-FP} and \textbf{C-MLP-FP}) suffer from instability across seeds (see ``exploding'' seeds for \constraintmodel-FP even on 1-step prediction, marked by a black arrow).
+Notice that the FP models (\textbf{\constraintmodel-FP} and \textbf{C-MLP-FP}) suffer from instability across seeds.
 We speculate that the FP algorithm makes the training challenging because the step size $\lambda$ is proportional to $\constr$.
 This may cause poor zero-finding early in training when the $\constr$ is not yet informative.
-Additionally, we find that \constraintmodel-FP algorithm becomes unstable in the areas with shallow constraint gradients, perhaps because its $\lambda$ depends on the inverse of the gradient's norm.
+Additionally, we find that \constraintmodel-FP algorithm becomes unstable in the areas with shallow constraint gradients, perhaps because its~$\lambda$ depends on the inverse of the gradient's norm.